scaffold-eth/create-eth/contributors/THIRD-PARTY-EXTENSION.md

    **Some Caveats:**

-   - Only adding of new files, new directories and [`*.args.mjs`](TEMPLATING.md#args-files) files is allowed while creating extension.
-If you try to overwrite existing files\*, it wont be reflected.
+   - Only adding of new files, new directories is allowed while creating extension.
+If you try to overwrite existing files, it wont be reflected.
+   - `*.args.mjs` files: You might want to add content existing files(base instance files), for example adding new page link in Header component. `create-eth` allows injecting additional content to **certain files** with [`*.args.mjs`](TEMPLATING.md#args-files) files.
    - Changes to `package.json` won't be copied directly, instead you should manually create/update `package.json` with only things necessary for the extension inside `create-eth/externalExtensions/${extensionName}` directory (the full path hint can be seen while running `yarn create-extension`)

-   > TIP: Next section command should guide you with info when changes to unsupported files are detected.
+> TIP: Next section command should guide you with info when changes to unsupported files are detected or you could inject some content using `*.args.mjs` for the respective file.

 5. **Create the Extension:**